Bwian/tbr-gtk/readme.txt

 - Non-data rows ignored in services configuration file.
 This relies on valid services containing at least one character in the range 0-9.
 - Empty rows ignored in services configuration file.
+- Readme documentation (this file) now displayed from Help menu.